Naila-Janjgir: Demographics

 As per and as of the 2011 Indian census, Janjgir Naila had a population of approximately 45,000.

 Economy

 Significant lead deposits are in the Janjgir area.
 Most of the city's workforce is involved in the agriculture industry or in rice or flour milling.
 There is also some presence in the chemical industry.

 Culture

-The people of Janjgir also have a great tendency to adopt new trends and lifestyles.
-Janjgir thus is multicultural for people from all over India have come and settled in this region.
-The people of this region are very fond of colors.
-The dresses they wear are very colorful.
-Women wear sarees with Kardhani.
-In rural areas, women wear mala made of one rupee coin.
-Though this has gone out of trend these days.
-The people of this region are also known for creating humour out of language.
-Comical plays are very popular and are worth watching.
+The people of Janjgir adopt new trends and lifestyles.
+Janjgir is multicultural, as people from various parts of India have settled in the region.
+Traditional clothing includes colorful dresses and sarees worn with a Kardhani.
+In rural areas, women historically wore necklaces made of one-rupee coins, though the practice has diminished.
+Comical plays are popular in the area.

 Janjgir is rich in its cultural heritage.
 Janjgir has its own dance styles, cuisine, and music.
 "Raut Nacha" (performed basically by the Yadav caste, this folk dance has won many awards at the state level) and the Panthi and Soowa dance styles.